CyberMonitor/orquestra-docs/qe/content/definingaworkflow/resources.md

 To be used by Orquestra, resources must contain two folders:
 - A `src` folder, containing your source code
-- A `templates` folder, containing the template definitions that can be called from within your workflow
+- A `templates` folder, containing the templates that can be called from within your workflow

 An example of the full structure of a resource is below:
 <pre>